DarthAsh/CrowdLabel-QC/docs/REPORTS.md

 pattern detection, and agreement (optional).
 The report accepts the full set of `Tagger` instances and the `TagAssignment` list they carry.

+For per-assignment visibility into pattern detection, see `PatternDetectionReport` below.

 ### Speed metrics

 Speed is calculated by the `LogTrimTaggingSpeed` strategy.
 For each tagger the